Nqvinh7603/Nqvinh7603/README.md

 ###

-<p align="left">✨ Exploring new technologies and developing software solutions.<br>🎓 I’m currently a student majoring in software engineering at Can Tho University<br>🌱 Learning more about Web Development and Blockchain.<br>✍️ Pursuing Back-end Developer as a job, a passion.<br>💼 Working as a Back-end Developer at YOONG SOFTWARE (Remote).</p>
+<p align="left">✨ Exploring new technologies and developing software solutions.<br>🎓 I’m currently a student majoring in software engineering at Can Tho University<br>🌱 Learning more about Web Development and Blockchain.<br>✍️ Pursuing Back-end Developer as a job, a passion.</p>

 ###